-- Virtual Output Queuing (VoQ) subsystem
+- Virtual Output Queuing (VOQ) subsystem

-- · Credit Request
+- Credit request

 - On-chip buffer for uncongested output queues

 - · External buffer for queuing

 - · Shaping/Queuing

 - PFC

-Figure 13: Packet Processor stage 3 (ingress): Ingress Traffic Manager
+Figure 19: Packet Processor stage 3 (ingress): Ingress Traffic Manager

-Arista 7500R3 Universal Spine platforms utilize Virtual Output Queuing (VoQ) where the majority of the buffering within the switch is on the input line card.
+Arista 7800R3 Universal Spine platforms utilize Virtual Output Queuing (VOQ) where the majority of the buffering within the switch is on the input line card.
 While the physical buffer is on the input packet processor, it represents packets queued on the output side (hence, the term virtual output queuing).
-VoQ is a technique that allows buffers to be balanced across sources contending for a congested output port and ensures fairness and QoS policies can be implemented in a distributed forwarding system.
+VOQ is a technique that allows buffers to be balanced across sources contending for a congested output port and ensures fairness and QoS policies can be implemented in a distributed forwarding system.

-When a packet arrives into the Ingress Traffic Manager, a VoQ credit request is forwarded to the egress port processor requesting a transmission slot on the output port.
-Packets are queued on ingress until such time as a VoQ grant message is returned (from the Egress Traffic Manager on the output port) indicating that the Ingress Traffic Manager can forward the frame to the egress packet processor.
+When a packet arrives into the Ingress Traffic Manager, a VOQ credit request is forwarded to the egress port processor requesting a transmission slot on the output port.
+Packets are queued on ingress until such time as a VOQ grant message is returned (from the Egress Traffic Manager on the output port) indicating that the Ingress Traffic Manager can forward the frame to the egress packet processor.

-While the VoQ request/grant credit cycle is underway, the packet is queued in input buffers.
-A combination of on-chip memory (32MB) and external memory (8GB) per packet processor is used to store packets while awaiting the VoQ grant.
-The memory is used such that traffic destined to uncongested outputs (egress VoQ is empty) will go into on-chip memory (head of the queue) otherwise external buffer memory is utilized.
+While the VOQ request/grant credit cycle is underway, the packet is queued in input buffers.
+A combination of on-chip memory (up to 64 MB) and external memory (8 GB) per packet processor is used to store packets while awaiting the VOQ grant.
+The memory is used such that traffic destined to uncongested outputs (egress VOQ is empty) will go into on-chip memory (head of the queue) otherwise external buffer memory is utilized.
 The external buffer memory is used because it's impractical to build sufficiently large buffers on-chip due to the very large chip die area that would be consumed.

-While there is up to 192GB buffer memory per system, the majority of the buffer is allocated in a dynamic manner wherever it is required across potentially millions of VoQs per system:
+While there is up to 384 GB buffer memory per system, the majority of the buffer is allocated in a dynamic manner wherever it is required across potentially millions of VOQs per system: